vsrinivas/fuchsia/docs/syscalls/socket_read.md

 successful, the number of bytes actually read are return via *actual*.

+If a NULL *buffer* and 0 *size* are passed in, then this syscall instead requests that the number of outstanding bytes to be returned via *actual*.

 ## RETURN VALUE

 **socket_read**() returns **NO_ERROR** on success, and writes into